This post was updated to reflect current trends and information.

 Interchange (or Envelop)

-Interchange is more than just a document; rather, it is a package of groups of documents (although interchange may contain only one group with one document).
+Interchange envelope is a structured data set to deliver electronic transactions to a receiving.
+Interchange can include a package of groups of documents but also may contain only one group with one document.

 Interchange begins with the ISA segment and ends with the IEA segment (ISA / IEA Envelope).